unoplatform/uno/doc/articles/get-started-next-steps.md

 #### 5. Building a Todo App with Uno Platform

-- [Steven Giesel](https://github.com/linkdotnet). recently explored the in’s and out of Uno Platform and in turn documented his experience with a great blog series that dive’s further into What is Uno Platform and how to build a multi-platform Todo App.
+- [Steven Giesel](https://github.com/linkdotnet). recently explored the in’s and out of Uno Platform and in turn documented his experience with a great blog series that dives further into What is Uno Platform and how to build a multi-platform Todo App.

    [Part 1 –  Introduction and Environment set up](https://steven-giesel.com/blogPost/b2234ada-0978-4c7b-841e-ca6a255247b0)